MarianaV11/MarianaV11/README.md

 ### I'm studying computer science at Unifor.
 I'm near the end of the course and still loving it. 🤭
 Here you will see my learning at college and my personal projects.

+---

-At the moment I work as a System Analyst at Profectum!
+At the moment I work as a <strong>System Analyst</strong> at Profectum!

-I integrate any systems using Python.
+* I integrate any systems using Python.
-I build API's with Python, PostgreSQL, FastAPI and other technologies.
+* I build API's with Python, PostgreSQL, FastAPI and other technologies.
-I build the Front End using React.TS and NEXT.TS.
+* I build the Front End using React.TS and NEXT.TS.

-Finally, I'm a new server enthusiast!!!!
+<strong>Finally, I'm a new server enthusiast!!!!</strong>

+---

 <div align="center">
   <img width="49%" height="195px" src="https://github-readme-stats.vercel.app/api?username=MarianaV11&show_icons=true&count_private=true&hide_border=true&title_color=B22222&icon_color=B22222&text_color=FFFFFF&bg_color=0d1117" alt="Mariana Vieira github stats" />